 (2) Increasing portfolio size.
 As the financial market grows, more contracts are issued and a larger number of instruments are created.
-A prominent example of this increase can be seen in the derivative market, which is a subset of financial instruments that derive their value based on the market behavior of a different instrument.
+A prominent example of this increase can be seen in the derivative market, which is a subset of financial instruments that derive their value based on the market behavior of a other instruments.
 The amount of over-the-counter derivatives in G10 countries has almost doubled from \$370 trillion in June 2006 to \$683 trillion in June 2008 [Bank of International Settlements (BIS) 2008].
 Consequently, even when using the exact same model, more than twice as much data needs to be processed.

 (3) The need to make real-time decisions.
-The increases in model/contract complexity and portfolio size by themselves would not cause significant problems, assuming financial institutes would be willing to wait longer to make a decision.
+The increases in model/contract complexity and portfolio size by themselves would not cause significant problems, if financial institutes were willing to wait longer to make decisions.
 However, in the financial world timing is critical.
-Market trends can change quickly and nowadays with most instruments traded electronically a small computational delay can result in a significant monetary loss.
+Market trends can change quickly and with most instruments traded electronically a small computational delay can result in a significant monetary loss.